tesujimath/letters-to-amy/content/post/my-soul-magnifies-the-lord/index.md

 I will sing His praises all my days
 {{< /quote >}}

 Ironically there are three “I”s and two “my”s here, and yet this is in fact completely focused on the Lord.
-Singing this lifts me directly into his presence in joyous worship, losing myself in praise and awe and wonder — this is the real thing!
+Singing this lifts me directly into his presence in joyous worship, losing myself in praise and awe and wonder⸺this is the real thing!
 And the heart of it is “my soul magnifies the Lord”.

-This is taken from Mary's song of praise, the Magnificat, her response to her cousin Elizabeth's “Blessed is she who has believed that what the Lord has said to her will be accomplished!”, after Mary's humble acceptance of and joyful surrender to the Lord's revelation to her (Luke 1:26-56).
+This is taken from Mary's song of praise, the Magnificat, her response to her cousin Elizabeth's “Blessed is she who has believed that what the Lord has said to her will be accomplished!” after Mary's humble acceptance of and joyful surrender to the Lord's revelation to her (Luke 1:26-56).

 Just consider what Mary had gone through.
 The archangel had appeared to her and told her she was going to be the unmarried mother of the Son of God.
-On a human level, consider the shame she would face — indeed, Joseph had in mind to break the marriage pledge quietly (Matthew 1:19).
+On a human level, consider the shame she would face⸺indeed, Joseph had in mind to break the marriage pledge quietly (Matthew 1:19).
 What was Mary's response to the angel?
 That humble acceptance and joyful surrender:

 {{< quote source="Luke 1:38" >}}
 And Mary said, “Behold, I am the servant of the Lord; let it be to me according to your word.”